 - b.
-What stakeholders in the hospital are involved in your hospital community benefit process/structure to implement and deliver community benefit activities?
+What stakeholders within the hospital are involved in your hospital community benefit process/structure to implement and deliver community benefit activities?
 (Please place a check next to any individual/group involved in the structure of the CB process and describe the role each plays in the planning process (additional positions may be added as necessary)

-- i.
-Senior Leadership
+- Senior Leadership

-- 1. \X\CEO
+- 1. X_CEO

-- 2. \\\CFO

-- 3. \X\\Other (please specify) CNO, CMO, Director of Therapy, Director of Patient Experience & Volunteers, Sr. Director of Strategic Planning & Business Development

-Describe the role of Senior Leadership.
+2. CFO X_Other (please specify) CNO, CMO, Director of Nursing, Director of Therapy, Volunteers, Manager, Care Management Describe the role of Senior Leadership.

-- Provides strategic oversight and leadership for community health improvement - Translates connections to population health initiatives - Provides contacts to external partners and academic organizations - Advises Director and team on strategic direction and planning - Executive sponsor/link to the Board of Directors - ii.
-Clinical Leadership - 1. \X\\Physician CMO - 2. \X\\Nurse - 3.
-Social Worker - 4. \X\Other (please specify) As a rehabilitation hospital, numerous rehab staff, ie physical therapists, occupational therapists, etc participate
+- Provides strategic oversight and leadership for community health improvement - Translates connections to population health initiatives - Provides contacts to external partners and academic organizations - Advises Director and team on strategic direction and planning - Executive sponsor/link to the Board of Directors - Clinical Leadership - 1.X__Physician CMO - 2.X__Nurse - 3.Social Worker - 4.
+X_Other (please specify) As a rehabilitation hospital, numerous rehab staff, ie physical therapists, occupational therapists, etc participate